agorelik2/employee_management_tool/README.md

 To use this application:

 - User will need to install Node.js on their computer.
-- Use `npm install` to build package.json and node_modules.
+- Use `npm init` to build package.json and node_modules.
 - Use `npm install` to install all the dependencies, see [Dependencies](#dependencies) for the complete list
 - Use MySQL or MSSQL database, create the DB using the _schema.sql_ file, you can reciew the database schema on the [Sql schema](#schema) file
 - Using the _seed.sql_ file to popluate the DB